Mahir1124/Gelato/README.md

 In the project directory, you can run:

 ### `npm start`
+you might need to additionaly install react icons library form this command npm install react-icons
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.